alstephh/This_Is_Just_A_Hobby/MACHINES/HTB/Backdoor/README.md

 ![6c65592a1543010a2a17b5b5ded5fe07.png](img/6c65592a1543010a2a17b5b5ded5fe07.png)

-I don't know how the file is configuredinside root but we know that run in deteached mode (`-dmS`) and we can use the `-x root/root` flag to attach on that session and luckly it worked.
-We are impersonating admn right now! (yeah the admin hash was a hole in the water ehehe)
+I don't know how the file is configured inside root but we know that run in deteached mode (`-dmS`) and we can use the `-x root/root` flag to attach on that session and luckly it worked.
+We are impersonating root right now! (yeah the admin hash was a hole in the water ehehe)

 ![e5e9139fba13e59704d24ee422f6d267.png](img/e5e9139fba13e59704d24ee422f6d267.png)